-Who would have thought that you can build a low budget chicken coop within an hour?
+Who would have thought that you could build a chicken coop within an hour?
 Yes, you got it right!
+This is how to build a chicken coop.Â

 There are many online blueprints available to help one decide on what type of coop they can build.
 And almost everyone who has a common interest, finds the budget to be one of the culprits why simple projects do not prosper.